Workspace and Program Interface

-- Use the mouse scroll wheel together with the Alt key.
+- Use the mouse scroll wheel together with the Option key.

-The canvas can display your document in one of these preview modes: normal, Outline, Pixel Preview, Retina Pixel Preview.
+The canvas can display your document in one of the following preview modes: normal, Outline, Pixel Preview or Retina Pixel Preview.

 To switch between the modes, use the View menu.
 In fact, there are three options in the menu.
-When all of them are off, the program works in the normal mode which is the default one.
+When all of them are off, the program works in the normal mode, which is the default.

-The normal mode is supposed to be used as the main mode for editing vector paths, arranging objects and so on.
-In this mode, the program displays all objects' features as the stroke, fill, and effects.
+The normal mode is supposed to be used as the main mode for editing vector paths, arranging objects, etc. In this mode, the program displays all object features such as the stroke, fill and effects.

-The Outline mode displays objects' outlines as paths.
+The Outline mode displays object outlines as paths.
 No Stroke, Brush, Fill or other features are visible.
 This mode might be useful when you need to edit paths.
-Since graphics is displayed in a very simplified way in the Outline mode, the program should redraw your design faster than in the normal mode.
+Since graphics are displayed in a very simplified way in the Outline mode, the program should redraw your design faster than in the normal mode.

 Pixel Preview Mode